 These dogs simply love to be loved.
 They love to give love.
 And they want to be with you every single moment, which works well for some dog owners but not for everyone.

 They need lots of exercise and play time and are smart enough to entertain themselves with your household furnishings if nothing else is available.

 Owners also say that the IG isn’t the easiest breed to housetrain.
 However, more than one small dog breed falls into this particular category due to their small bladders.

-These non-shedding dogs have been popular in Europe for more than 500 years but are just gaining a following elsewhere.
+The Lowchen’s name means ‘little lion’.
+They have been popular in Europe for more than 500 years but are just gaining a following elsewhere.

 The most popular haircut for the Lowchen leaves this petite pup looking like half of him (the front half) belongs to the long haired small dog breeds and the other half (the back half) belongs to the small short haired dog breeds.

-The poodle’s curly coat and often extravagant clips have led some to believe this dog belongs in the show ring and nowhere else.
+The Miniature Poodle’s curly coat and often extravagant clips have led some to believe this dog belongs in the show ring and nowhere else.
 Nothing could be further from the truth.

 Despite their small size, they need regular exercise.
 These dogs come from a lineage of water dogs and will readily swim if given the chance.